wenkokke/paper-prioritise-the-best-variation/lmcs/response.md

   The authors: We have added an opening to sec 4, clarifying what PCP is and why it matters to us.

-- page 10: in "a configuration C with flag \phi" you highlight C but not \phi (and likewise in the second-last line of the same paragraph).
+- page 10: in "a configuration C with flag $\phi$" you highlight C but not $\phi$ (and likewise in the second-last line of the same paragraph).
 What's the rationale for colouring things?

   The authors: we have fixed this now.